 Hugh has also been called to the Bar in Northern Ireland, where his work has centred on issues such as the right to life, and investigations into human rights violations during the Troubles.
 Working with prisoners is another important part of his practice, for example, he is currently leading the legal challenge against controversial legislation to delay the release of prisoners convicted of terror offences.

 Much of the action in these types of cases happens in court – and proceedings have continued as much as possible during the UK’s coronavirus lockdown.
 “Public law does not tend to settle – it is win or lose,” explains Hugh.
-“Before covid-19, I was in court two to three days a week on average, with preparation taking up the rest of my time.
+“Before the national lockdowns that started in March 2020 due to covid-19, I was in court two to three days a week on average, with preparation taking up the rest of my time.
 More recently, remote hearings have been frequent.
-I think the courts have worked better during the lockdown than many people had feared.
+I think the courts have worked better during the lockdowns than many people had feared.
 Trying to focus on a laptop is never going to be the same as being physically in court, where you can see everything around you, so it is slightly more limiting in that respect as well as more tiring, but in cases where evidence is not being called, remote hearings can work well.”